jamesmcm/vopono/README.md

 * OpenVPN credentials are always stored in plaintext in configuration - may add option to not store credentials, but it seems OpenVPN needs them provided in plaintext.
+* ProtonVPN DNS servers do not reliably connect, so Google's DNS is used for now (you can override this with the `--dns` argument.

 ## License